Remote Server (V9 and V10)

 Remote Server is a client-server solution that

-can be used to transport audio from one or two devices to one or two clients
+can be used to transport audio from multiple devices to one or two clients

 over a network.

 A Remote Server installation has two points of

 presence: a computer running the Remote Server software at the

 remote site and a computer running the Lite Client (or SentryNet, Enterprise) at the base station.

 channels per audio card (A & B) at remote site.
 The two audio channels can be any two sound card inputs on the

 server computer.
 Two remote clients can connect to the Remote Server to receive

 the A or B channels.
 The A and B channels are completely independent.
 At any